 - 1. Application for admission form. - 2.
 Statement of purpose. - 3.
 Official transcripts (sent from the Registrar's Office of each college or university attended.) - 4.
 Official GRE Test Scores (GMAT, if applicable). - 5.
-Three typed letters of recommendation on letterhead. - 6.
-Application for Louisiana Resident Designation (for Louisiana resident status eligibility). - 7.
-Supplementary Residency Information Sheet (Employer Verification Form-for Louisiana resident status eligibility). - Application for Exemption from Non-Resident Fees (applicable only if you are awarded a graduate assistantship or fellowship). - 9.
-Official TOEFL Scores (if you are an international student). - 10.
-An affidavit or financial support (U.S. Department of Justice Form 1-134, if you are an international student). - 11.
+Three typed letters of recommendation on letterhead. - Application for Louisiana Resident Designation (for Louisiana resident status eligibility). - 7.
+Supplementary Residency Information Sheet (Employer Verification Form-for Louisiana resident status eligibility). - 8.
+Application for Exemption from Non-Resident Fees (applicable only if you are awarded a graduate assistantship or fellowship). - Official TOEFL Scores or the International English Language Testing System (IELTS) if you are an international student. - An affidavit or financial support (U.S. Department of Justice Form 1-134, if you are an international student). - 11.
 A \$25.00 nonrefundable application fee.

-Additional credentials, certification, etc., may be required if you are applying for admission to the curriculum and instruction program (including elementary and secondary education) or the special education program.
+Additional credentials, certification, etc., may be required if you are applying for admission to the curriculum and instruction program (including elementary and secondary education) or the special edu-cation program.
 Please contact the respective department for a list of additional credentials.